You may wish to see an introductory page to this section first.

 (left) Vase of happiness; (centre) relief portraying an angel; (right) capital with the image of an angel

-The complex was turned into a mosque by Atik Ali Pacha in the early XVIth century; mosaics and frescoes were covered with plaster and the faces of the angels in capitals and reliefs were erased.
-The memory of the church's rich iconographic decoration was never lost.
-In 1948 the mosque was closed and a lengthy restoration brought back to light frescoes and mosaics.
+The complex was turned into a mosque by Atik Ali Pacha in the early XVIth century; mosaics and frescoes were usually covered with plaster and the faces of the angels in capitals and reliefs were erased.
+In 1948 the mosque was closed for a lengthy restoration.
 In 1958 St. Saviour in Chora became a museum.

 Plan of this section: